 Based on the little research I did about birth classes in Hamburg, they mostly come in two types:

 - intensive weekend courses with the 14 instruction hours split over two days, typically offered only for women and their partners;

 - 7-week courses with 2 hours of instruction a week, can be either for women only (frequently morning classes) or for women and their partners (usually evening classes).

 Six weeks into the experience my initial fears couldn’t seem sillier.
-The birthing center is a really nice place, the young midwife who leads the course is great, and nobody has made me watch scary videos or do strange breathing techniques.
-Instead, we do different exercises, the midwife tells about different techniques for preparing for the birth, the birth process itself, as well as the time thereafter.
-We discuss and exchange experiences, and try out the different things to find out what we feel comfortable with, e.g., as birth positions or ways of dealing with pain.
-And even when speaking of such potentially scary themes as things that can go wrong during the birth, the midwife succeeds in leaving a general feeling of being reassured and safe no matter what happens.
+The birthing centre was a really nice place, the young midwife who lead the course was great, and nobody made me watch scary videos or do strange breathing techniques (well, not too strange ones anyway).
+Instead, we did different exercises, the midwife told about different techniques for preparing for the birth, the birth process itself, as well as the time thereafter.
+We discussed and exchanged experiences, and tried out the different things to find out what we feel comfortable with, e.g., as birth positions or ways of dealing with pain.
+And even when speaking of such potentially scary themes as things that can go wrong during the birth, the midwife succeeded in leaving a general feeling of being reassured and safe no matter what happens.

-That’s all for now, I hope you have enjoyed the series!
+That’s all for now, I hope you have found the series useful!